TingLong8912/spatial-operations/README.md

 You can access the `totalFeatureCollection` field under `Geometry` to retrieve the GeoJSON of the five spatial objects.
 This API wraps them into a FeatureCollection geometry type.

-### No Content Response(204)
-* Description: No matching data or road features found for the given coordinates.

 ### Error Responses(400)
+* Description:
-* Description: Missing or invalid query parameters.
+    - Missing or invalid query parameters.
+    - No matching data or road features found for the given coordinates
 * Example:

 ```javascript